plotly/plotly.py/doc/python/px-arguments.md

 *Until version 4.8, Plotly Express only operated on long-form (previously called "tidy") data, but [now accepts wide-form and mixed-form data](/python/wide-form/) as well.*

-There are three common conventions for storing data in a data frame:
+There are three common conventions for storing column-oriented data, usually in a data frame with column names:

 * **long-form data** is suitable for storing multivariate data (i.e. dimensions greater than 2), with one row per observation, and one column per variable.
 * **wide-form data** is suitable for storing 2-dimensional data, with one row per value of one of the first variable, and one column per value of the second variable.